Riflescope Early Beginnings [History and Guide to Riflescopes]

-The bloody battlefields of the American Civil War revolutionized many aspects of warfare, from the use of railroads and the telegraph, to the deployment of submarines.
-One new technology which underwent its baptism of fire during this conflict, and has become a feature of every battlefield since, was the telescopic sight, commonly referred to as a scope.
+The bloody battlefields of the American Civil War revolutionized many aspects of warfare, from the use of railroads and the telegraph to the deployment of submarines.
+One new technology that underwent its baptism of fire during this conflict, and has become a feature of every battlefield since, was the telescopic sight, commonly referred to as a rifle scope.
+Let’s dig in and learn about the Rifle Scope History.

-However, the increasing accuracy of firearms, spurred by the replacement of the smoothbore musket by the rifled musket and the introduction of the minie musket ball, led to a need for an aiming system which could match the potential of the latest firearms.
+However, the increasing accuracy of firearms, spurred by the replacement of the smoothbore musket with the rifled musket and the introduction of the minie musket ball, led to a need for an aiming system that could match the potential of the latest firearms.

-John R Chapman documented James’ work in his 1844 book The Improved American Rifle and would go on to collaborate with James, resulting in the production of the Chapman-James sight.
-In 1855 William Malcolm, of Syracuse, NY, began production of a new model of sight which utilised achromatic lenses and numerous other improvements.
+John R. Chapman documented James’ work in his 1844 book The Improved American Rifle and would go on to collaborate with James, resulting in the production of the Chapman-James sight.
+In 1855 William Malcolm, of Syracuse, NY, began production of a new model of sight which utilized achromatic lenses and numerous other improvements.
 His model remains the ancestor of the modern rifle scope.

 SAFEST NEWSLETTER - WE WILL NEVER SELL YOUR EMAIL